 It is hard to overestimate the impact Trump has had on Netanyahu’s reelection, and astounding to consider the various ways in which Trump has trampled on norms and precedent to help his ally.

-Just over a year ago Trump announced that he was recognizing Jerusalem as Israel’s capital, making the U.S. the first major government in the world to do so.
-Trump did not specify whether this applied to occupied-annexed east Jerusalem or just the West.
+Just over a year ago, Trump announced that he was recognizing Jerusalem as Israel’s capital, making the United States the first major government in the world to do so.
+Trump did not specify whether this applied to occupied/annexed East Jerusalem or just the west.
 It is important to recall that the 1947 United Nations partition plan envisioned all of the city as a separate zone from the Arab and Jewish states it called for, and almost all countries have ever since had their embassies in Tel Aviv.
 This put Israelis in the unique position of having other countries try to determine their capital, which even for moderates was a source of annoyance.
 Consequently, support in Israel for Trump’s move was almost unanimous: even liberals backed it, although with misgivings on account of its helping their nemesis Netanyahu.

 Lastly, and perhaps most incredibly, Trump sent over videos in which he explicitly endorsed Netanyahu, calling him a great statesman.
 This enabled Netanyahu—a man who is positively loathed by most leaders in the democratic world—to claim he is a diplomat without equal.
 Many voters bought it.